 - Ask about luggage storage: Many hotels can hold your bags if the room is not ready.

-- Use loyalty status: Mention your membership when you request flexible timing.
+- Use loyalty status: Mention your membership number when you request flexible timing.

 - Confirm the charge: Ask staff to note the approved time and fee on your reservation.

 You can also book the night before if you need guaranteed early access.
-This costs more, but it removes the risk of waiting for a room.
+This costs more, but it removes the risk of waiting for a room after a long trip.

 Avoiding Surprise Charges During Your Stay

 You may assume flexible check-in and checkout times come free, but many hotels treat them as add-on services.
-Early check-in fees often range from $25 to $75, while late checkout charges can reach $100.
+The best way to avoid surprise charges is to ask before you accept the service.

-Note: A verbal approval may not protect you if a different staff member reviews your bill later.
+Warning: A verbal approval may not protect you if a different staff member reviews your bill later.
+Ask for an app message, email, or reservation note that shows the approved time and fee.

 Review your booking details, hotel app, and final folio before you leave.
 If you see an unexpected charge, ask the front desk to explain it while you are still on-site.